1NF053C/op/packages/blog/src/posts/post.1-why-do.md

   - do
 ---

-I like: Curiousity, persistence, hardwork, luck, building good judgement, building good instincts, and delivering results despite setbacks.
+You like may like curiousity, persistence, hardwork, luck, building good judgement, building good instincts, and delivering results despite setbacks.

 ## Quotes